M-Ahtisham/ConfirmHuman/README.md

 -  Node.js backend (version 22.14.0 LTS)
 -  Express.js server implementation
 -  Keyword-spotting intent Handling
--  Extensible architecture for new intents/topics(Such as different types of rooms)
+-  Extensible architecture for new intents/topics(Such as different types of rooms, we can always add more states and more keywords)
 -  Bootstrap 5 integration for modern UI